-The Company has in effect the Avenue Therapeutics, Inc. 2015 Incentive Plan (as amended, the "2015 Incentive Plan').
-The 2015 Incentive Plan was adopted in January 2015 by Avenue's stockholders and an amendment to the plan to increase the number of authorized shares issuable to 266,666 shares was approved by Avenue stockholders in December 2021.
-The 2015 Incentive Plan was amended again to increase the number of authorized shares issuable to 5,266,666 shares and approved by the Company's stockholders on January 30, 2023.
-Under the 2015 Incentive Plan, the compensation committee of the Company's board of directors is authorized to grant stockbased awards to directors, officers, employees and consultants.
-The plan authorizes grants to issue up to 5,266,666 shares of authorized but unissued common stock and expires 10 years from adoption and limits the term of each option to no more than 10 years from the date of grant.
+The Company has in effect the Avenue Therapeutics, Inc. 2015 Incentive Plan (as amended, the "2015 Incentive Plan").
+The 2015 Incentive Plan was adopted in January 2015 by Avenue's stockholders and an amendment to the plan to increase the number of authorized shares issuable to 3,556 shares was approved by Avenue stockholders in December 2021.
+The 2015 Incentive Plan was amended again to increase the number of authorized shares issuable to 70,223 shares and approved by the Company's stockholders on January 30, 2023.
+On June 24, 2024, the Company's stockholders approved an amendment to the 2015 Incentive Plan to increase the number of authorized shares issuable to 5,070,223 shares, extend the term of the 2015 Incentive Plan to June 24, 2034, increase the limit of shares that may be issued upon exercise of incentive stock options by 5,000,000 shares, and to increase the annual share limit awards for non-employee directors to 500,000.
+Under the 2015 Incentive Plan, the Compensation Committee is authorized to grant stock-based awards to directors, officers, employees and consultants.
+The 2015 Incentive Plan limits the term of any option granted under the 2015 Incentive Plan to no more than 10 years from the date of grant.

-Total shares available for the issuance of stock-based awards under the Company's 2015 Incentive Plan was 3,352,489 shares at December 31, 2023.
+Total shares available for the issuance of stock-based awards under the Company's 2015 Incentive Plan was 4,575,701 shares at December 31, 2024.